dphfox/Fusion/docs/extras/backgrounds.md

 ## Extrusion

 A Fusion logo, with extruded fill lines coming out of the logo.
-Background is
-#0D0D0F, and so might not be ideal for OLED screens.
+Background is hex colour #0D0D0F, and so might not be ideal for OLED screens.

 ![Sample of Extrusion background](samples/Extrusion.jpg)